sunmonu/Brainstation_Capstone/README.md

 ### The analysis involves:

-1. Exploratory Data Analysis (EDA) to understand the distribution and trends within the Target and household debt data.
+1. Exploratory Data Analysis (EDA) to understand the distribution and trends within the data.
-2. Logistic Regression to predict where Target's are currently located and understand coefficients
+2. Logistic Regression to predict where the Targets are currently located and understand coefficients
 3. KMeans Clustering

 The final outcome of the project will be a set of models and visualizations that can aid in helping Target understand what counties provide the best ROI on their brick-and-mortar stores and predict what counties currently do not have Target stores but would be a great location based on demographic data.